rc-kid/rckid-v1/lego-remote/README.md

 # LEGO Remote Controller for Picoboy

+The controller brick operates from any voltage between 5 and 9 volts, inclusive.
+It uses a special connector that supports connecting 2 Li-Ion cells in series as well as other configurations:

+    1N    2P
+    1N 2N 2P
+    1P 1P 2N

+Internally the `1P` and `2N` terminals are connected together to provide 7.4V between `1N` and `2P` which should be used for other sources.

 The controller consists of ATTiny, radio and the following:

 - 2 motor drivers (5 or 9volts)